 A candidate should fill out and send an application form for re-registration thirty days after the expiration of the registration period.

 To prevent the rejection of the application, an applicant should fulfil the registration requirements/ eligibility criteria for registration or re-registration each time.

 How Much Does A Tax Agent Earn In Australia?

 The average base tax agent salary is $73,691 per year in Australia.

 Why Is It Important For A Tax Agent To Register With The TPB?

-According to the tax laws, if a tax professional offers paid tax agent services without being registered with the Tax Practitioners Board, then he can incur severe penalties by the Australian Taxation Office.
+Suppose a tax agent offers paid tax agent services without being registered with the Tax Practitioners Board.
+In that case, he can incur severe penalties from the Australian Taxation Office.

-An unregistered tax agent is not allowed to offer a fee or reward-based services to anyone.
+An unregistered tax agent cannot offer anyone a fee or reward-based services.
 He is also not permitted to represent himself as a registered tax agent and advertises tax agent services.